-Actions 2, 3, and 4 encompass providing support for teachers as well as high-quality, evidence-based professional development for teachers, administrators, and paraprofessionals; retention of high-qualified teachers; and providing supplementary instructional materials to improve student academic achievement are being continued from the 2017-2020 LCAP.
+Actions 2, 3, and 4 encompass providing support for teachers as well as high-quality, evidence-based professional development for teachers, administrators, and paraprofessionals; retention of high-qualified teachers; and providing supplementary instructional materials to improve student academic achievement.
 These practices have been effective in maintaining implementation of content standards (CA Dashboard Standard Met); a noted increase (0.6%) in retaining fully credentialed teachers to 94.1%; 2020 SBAC English and mathematics above state averages for all pupils (61.6% Met standard in English and 32.4% in mathematics), economically disadvantaged pupils (61% Met standard in English and 31% in mathematics), and the students with disabilities subgroup (16% Met standard in English); CAA English and mathematics Level 3 above the state average; maintaining UC a-g completion above state averages for all students (54.4%), economically disadvantaged pupils (53%), and English learners (35.2%); closing the CTE completion gap for English learners (32%), economically disadvantaged pupils (40%), and students with disabilities (43.3%); English learner progress in attaining English proficiency (37%); reclassification rates above state levels; AP passing for economically disadvantaged pupils of 38.2%; dual enrollment credit attainment for the economically disadvantaged pupils (77%), English learners (66%), homeless (59%), and students with disabilities (44%); and attaining 54.8% and 26% college preparedness on the EAP for our economically disadvantaged pupils in English and mathematics, respectively.
-Evidence-based professional development is provided on an ongoing basis throughout the year to provide consistent quality instruction and improve learning for English learners and economically disadvantaged students.
+Evidence-based professional development is provided on an ongoing basis throughout the year to provide consistent guality instruction and improve learning for English learners and economically disadvantaged students.
 The professional development activities include, but are limited to, Explicit Direct Instruction to check for understanding and re-teaching; AVID and DOK to promote critical thinking skills; Specially Designed Academic Instruction in English; ELD; and Universal Design for Learning strategies.
 Mentors assists new teachers in implementing and refining these strategies.
 The district provides two professional development days prior to the start of each semester to implement the professional development based on the needs assessment and needed areas of growth.
-The teacher retention action was implemented in the 2016-2017 LCAP to retain academic content teachers and principally directed to maintain high quality instruction and improved learning for English learners, foster youth, and economically disadvantaged pupils.
-This action has gradually reduced the percentage of academic content teachers leaving the district to other higher paying districts from 30% in 2015-2016 to 6% for the 2020-2021 school year.
+The teacher retention action has gradually reduced the percentage of academic content teachers leaving the district to other higher paying districts from 30% in 2015-2016 to 6% for the 2020-2021 school year.
 Teachers leaving our district affected quality instruction and hindered academic progress for English learners and economically disadvantaged students.
 High-quality instruction takes about 3 to 4 years to develop.
 This action has been effective in attaining the noted academic achievements.